uraden/countries-states/README.md

 - React Query retries (configurable), with error banners and a Retry button.
 - Reset state when Country changes (no default State selection).

-## Design & Architecture Notes

-- SPA with a simple router for the optional summary screen (meets the “do more” suggestion).
-- React Query centralizes data fetching/caching and simplifies loading/error states.
-- Feature-oriented folders for maintainability.
-- Typed env loader to avoid missing config at runtime.

 ## Git & Repo Hygiene